codefresh-io/cap-docs.codefresh.io/_docs/deployment/applications-dashboard.md

-### Monitoring application deployments
+### Monitor deployments for selected application
-Monitor ongoing deployments and review historical deployments for the selected application.
+Monitor an ongoing deployment for the selected application, and review its historical deployments.
 The Timeline tab displays the history of deployments for the selected application, sorted by the most recent deployment (default), labelled **Current Version** at the top.

+The deployment chart displays the day-to-day deployments for the selected time period.
+Mouse over the dot on the deployment chart for information on historical deployments.

 {% include
 image.html